 - International flights / airfare

-- Visa costs for Nepal and organisation
+- Visa costs for Nepal and organisation of the trek

 - General trekking gear such as walking poles